Learn something new every day

 A bog is a type of freshwater wetland that is saturated, but not completely covered by water.
 In most cases, bogs have soil compositions that are poor and do not promote plant growth.
 Most bogs are covered in grass, but seldom have shrubs, trees, or flowers.
 In general, a bog biome is not attractive to most animals; however, in this type of environment, insect life can thrive.
 Butterflies and dragonflies are often found in bogs, as are several different types of mosquitoes.

 Freshwater wetlands can exist in most any type of climate, excluding deserts.
 They can be found in tropical areas well below the equator as well as in ice-cold polar environments.
 One of the most important factors in preserving a freshwater wetland is that whatever the climate, it should not drastically change.
 Extreme changes in rainfall amounts or temperature can have devastating effects on the biome of wetlands.
-Without favorable weather, the areas can dry up, loosing much of the animal and plant life that live within the biome.
+Without favorable weather, the areas can dry up, losing much of the animal and plant life that live within the biome.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!